brendt/stitcher.io/src/content/blog/new-in-php-73.md

 ## `is_countable` <small>[rfc](*https://wiki.php.net/rfc/is-countable)</small>

 PHP 7.2 added a warning when counting uncountable objects.
-The `is_countable` function can help preventing this warning.
+The `is_countable` function can help prevent this warning.

 ```php
 $count = is_countable($variable) ? count($variable) : null;